yang-zhang-syd/yang-zhang-syd.github.io/_posts/2019-01-07-aws-notes-ec2.md

 * ELB can span multiple AZs within a region.
 It cannot span multiple regions.
 * The customer is responsible for the security of anything running on the hypervisor, and therefore the operating system and the security of data are the customer’s responsibility.
 * With proper scripting and scaling policies, the On-demand instances behind the Spot instances will deliver the most cost-effective solution because the on-demand will only spin up if the spot instances are not available.
+* EBS, S3 and EFS all allow the user to configure encryption at rest using either the AWS Key Management Service (KMS) or, in some cases, using customer provided keys.
+The exception on the list is Elasticache for Memcached which does not offer a native encryption service, although Elasticache for Redis does.